off-by-some/contrakit/docs/paper/axioms/ablation.md

 The axiomatization developed above is not merely a convenient characterization—it reveals the fundamental structure of contradiction as a resource.

+Put differently—we show this to be essential.

 In this resource theory, frame-independent behaviors $\mathrm{FI}$ constitute the free objects, the free operations consist of

 1. outcome post-processing by arbitrary stochastic kernels $\Lambda_c$ applied within each context $c$,
 2. public lotteries over contexts (independent of outcomes and hidden variables), and the contradiction measure $K$ serves as a faithful, convex, additive monotone: $K(P) \geq 0$ with equality precisely on $\mathrm{FI}$, $K$ is non-increasing under free operations, and $K$ is additive for independent systems (noting that for $|\mathcal{C}|=1$, all axioms collapse correctly and $K \equiv 0$).

 To establish the robustness of this framework, we examine both weakenings and violations of each axiom.
-This analysis serves two purposes: it demonstrates that our axioms capture the minimal necessary structure, and it illuminates how each constraint contributes to the theory's coherence.
+This analysis serves two purposes—it demonstrates that our axioms capture the minimal necessary structure, and it illuminates how each constraint contributes to the theory's coherence.

+Formally, we proceed as follows.

 #### B.3.1 Axiom Weakening